[GUIDE] An Introduction to Soil pH Tester Kits

-Using an electronic soil pH tester is relatively simple.
+Using an electronic tester is relatively simple.
 Of course, the best way to make sure you are using yours the right way is to read the instructions that come with it.

 The good news is that most pH testers are very similar, here are a few basic tips that should help you get started.
 They are common to a wide range of brands and models based on my experience.

-Here is a quick video that covers using an electronic pH tester:
+Here is a quick video that covers using an electronic pH test:

 The Top 7 Soil pH Tester Kits

-So now that you have a better idea of what you should be looking for in a soil pH tester kit, let's take a quick look at my top seven picks and what I do and don't like about them.
+So now that you have a better idea of what you should be looking for in a ph test kit, let's take a quick look at my top seven picks and what I do and don't like about them.

 Luster Leaf 1605 Rapitest Digital Soil Testing Kit

 Easy to read LED display and push button simplicity

 This pH tester is one of the more popular units on the market today and features a bright easy to read LED display rather than a meter.
 It will test for pH, phosphorus, nitrogen, and potash levels.